 - Sends you an unexpectedly large check

-If you receive (or have already received) such an email, the Career Development Center advises you to:
+If you receive such an email, Career Exploration and Development (CED) advises you to:

 - Never provide any personal information by email to an employer.